emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-2.md

   * Use an appropriate supervisor construction for your process manager and worker processes.
   * Your process manager is allowed to crash as long as it does not impact the rest of your application.
   * The process manager name registration stays the same.
-  * Use a supervisor that supports dynamic workers out of the box and name-register this as `AssignmentTwo.CoindataRetrieverSupervisor`.
+  * Use a supervisor that supports dynamic workers out of the box and name-register this as `Assignment.CoindataRetrieverSupervisor`.
-  * Worker processes (`AssignmentOne.CoindataRetriever` processes) are started in the process manager.
+  * Worker processes (`Assignment.CoindataRetriever` processes) are started in the process manager.
   * By no means should the "starting processes" part impact the rest of your application.
 This means that the supervisor supervising this process manager should not "hang".
   * The process manager should not be able to have an invalid state.
   * Put simply, the above 3 points all indicate that you should start your processes in the `handle_continue` callback.
 This is very important.